Windower/Lua/addons/gearstats/README.md

 	Set - Increases Accuracy, Ranged Accuracy, and Magic Accuracy:2 Set - Augments Double Attack:1

+- `//gearstats base`

+Set the current gear stats as baseline for comparison

+- `//gearstats diff`

+Compare the current gear stats with baseline stats

+- `//gearstats diff`

+Compare the current gear stats with baseline stats and write to file

 - `//gearstats merge_pet_stats < toggle | on | off>`

 Merge the Pet: statistics into Automation, Wyvern or Avatar and hide it